Monday, February 24, 2014

 If a player is my exact duplicate... well, if we're talking exact, then he wouldn't have the talent to play anyway.
 Especially at my (our) age.

 But I love a good story.
-And a team failing because it refused to sign the NBA's first openly gay player is as good a story as a team succeeding because they signed a player without caring that he was openly gay.
+And a team failing because it refused to sign the NBA's 1st openly gay player is every bit as good a story as a team succeeding because they signed a player without caring that he was openly gay.

 Sunday, February 23, 2014